apache/druid/docs/querying/sql-data-types.md

 When converted to ARRAY or used with [array functions](./sql-array-functions.md), multi-value strings behave as standard SQL arrays and can no longer be manipulated with non-array functions.

-Druid serializes multi-value VARCHAR results as a JSON string of the array, if grouping was not applied on the value.
+By default Druid serializes multi-value VARCHAR results as a JSON string of the array, if grouping was not applied on the value.
 If the value was grouped, due to the implicit UNNEST behavior, all results will always be standard single value VARCHAR.
-ARRAY typed results will be serialized into stringified JSON arrays if the context parameter `sqlStringifyArrays` is set, otherwise they remain in their array format.
+ARRAY typed results serialization is controlled with the context parameter [`sqlStringifyArrays`](sql-query-context.md).
+When set to `false` and using JSON [result formats](../api-reference/sql-api.md#responses), the arrays will instead be returned as regular JSON arrays instead of in stringified form.

 ## NULL values